 See a show at Saratoga Performing Arts Center

-For decades, SPAC has been the summer home of the New York City Ballet and the Philadelphia Orchestra, which gives visitors a chance to see a number of world-class performances throughout the summer.
+For decades, SPAC has been the summer home of the New York City Ballet and the Philadelphia Orchestra, which lets visitors see world-class performances throughout the summer.
 Whether it’s a ballet by Balanchine or the Orchestra performing live to a showing of Indiana Jones or E.T., the options are extensive.
 On the other end of the musical spectrum, favorites like Phish and Dave Matthews pack the amphitheater and lawn of the lovely outdoor venue, too.
+There is also a lively (and free!) jazz bar under the summer stars and engaging performances that actually bring the audience on stage with artists.

 Check out the historic architecture